 Getting paid is an ongoing issue that permeates every level of the construction industry.
 Sad, but true, receiving payment for work completed has a seemingly endless set of barriers.
 If you build a reputation for doing great work, are selective when acquiring clients, and build sound accounting processes, there will still be an occasional challenge.
 What’s profoundly frustrating is when you receive a check from a client and after depositing it, you receive that same check with a non-sufficient funds (NSF) stamp on the back.
 This NSF notification is accompanied by a fee from your bank.
-While you can always contact a construction lawyer in Mobile, AL for problems with non-payment, we have created a two-part guide with steps for dealing with bounced checks.
+While you can always contact a Birmingham construction lawyer for problems with non-payment, we have created a two-part guide with steps for dealing with bounced checks.

 Establish a Policy for Handling Bounced Checks